Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Conclusions

-\textit{Conclusions.} -- We report the experimental observation of a large superconducting thermoelectric spin-valve effect which meets a number of key criteria required for cryogenic thermoelectric applications: (i) we use commercially available materials with high spin polarization which are easily grown; (ii) a considerable thermoelectric effect, with a Seebeck coefficient exceeding 100 $\mu$V/K, (iii) a large change in the thermoelectric response – greater than a factor of 10 – when switching the device from AP to P alignment.
-Micromagnetic simulations and theoretical modeling based on the non-equilibrium Keldysh-Usadel Green function formalism are consistent with both the thermoelectric and magnetoresistance results.
+We report the experimental observation of a large superconducting thermoelectric spin-valve effect which meets a number of key criteria required for cryogenic thermoelectric applications: (i) we use commercially available materials with high spin polarization which are easily grown; (ii) a considerable thermoelectric effect, with a Seebeck coefficient exceeding 100 $\mu$V/K, (iii) a large change in the thermoelectric response – greater than a factor of 10 – when switching the device from AP to P alignment.
+Micromagnetic simulations and theoretical modeling based on the non-equilibrium Keldysh-Usadel Green's function formalism are consistent with both the thermoelectric and magnetoresistance results.
+As real cryogenic quantum systems are expected to operate under thermal gradients, integrating low-temperature Peltier elements into quantum computers could significantly enhance their performance.
+One promising future application of ferromagnet/superconductor/ferromagnet-based devices is the recovery of heat inevitably generated during quantum error correction \cite{bilokur2024Arxiv}.
+This is particularly relevant since most current quantum computers use qubits based on superconducting hybrid structures.